xlladdins/xll/docs/Excel4MacrosA-D.md

 **CHART.ADD.DATA**(**ref**, rowcol, titles, categories, replace, series)

-Ref    is the cell reference for the data that is being dragged onto the chart
+Ref&nbsp;&nbsp;&nbsp;&nbsp;is the cell reference for the data that is being dragged onto the chart

-Rowcol    is the number 1 or 2 and specifies whether the values corresponding to a particular data series are in rows or columns.
+Rowcol&nbsp;&nbsp;&nbsp;&nbsp;is the number 1 or 2 and specifies whether
+the values corresponding to a particular data series are in rows or columns.
 Enter 1 for rows or 2 for columns.

-Titles    is a logical value corresponding to the Series Names In First Column check box (or First Row, depending on the value of rowcol) in the Paste Special dialog box.
+Titles&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Series Names In First Column check box (or First Row, depending on the value of rowcol) in the Paste Special dialog box.

   - > If titles is TRUE, Microsoft Excel selects the check box and uses
     > the contents of the cell in the first column of each row (or first